ReFreezed/HotParticles/misc/README.txt

 8. Template API
 ==============================================================================

-Templates are normal Lua scripts in the "exportTemplates" folder.
+Templates are normal Lua scripts in the "exportTemplates" folder (in macOS see HotParticles.app/Contents/Resources).
 Some of the standard Lua globals and modules are available, but not all.
 Note that trying to set globals will result in an error.

 Functions: